Dnyan-iitm/tds2/happiness/README.md

-### Narrative on Happiness Data Analysis

-The dataset 'happiness.csv' provides a comprehensive overview of various factors that influence happiness across different countries and over time, spanning from 2005 to 2023.
-The analysis focuses on key attributes such as the Life Ladder (a measure of subjective well-being), Log GDP per capita, social support, and psychological factors like positive and negative affect.

-#### Summary Statistics

-1. **Temporal Coverage and Trends**:
-   - The dataset encompasses information from 2005 to 2023, with a mean year of approximately 2014.76.
-This indicates a relatively balanced representation of data, though there is potential for significant changes post-2020, particularly considering global events such as the COVID-19 pandemic.

-2. **Happiness Measures**:
+Based on the analysis of the dataset 'happiness.csv', a comprehensive examination has yielded several compelling insights concerning the factors influencing happiness across 165 countries from the years 2005 to 2023.
+The data offers a wide range of social, economic, and psychological metrics that contribute to individual well-being, measured predominantly by the "Life Ladder" score.

+### Summary of Insights

+1. **Overall Trends in Happiness**:
-   - The average Life Ladder score is around 5.48, with a standard deviation of 1.13.
-This indicates a moderate level of perceived happiness, but the spread suggests considerable disparities among different countries.
+   - The mean Life Ladder score is approximately 5.48, suggesting a moderate level of reported life satisfaction globally.
+The score ranges from a minimum of 1.281 to a maximum of 8.019, indicating a significant disparity in happiness among different countries.
-   - The values for Log GDP per capita reveal reasonable economic variation (mean of approximately 9.40) highlighting potential economic drivers of happiness.
-   - Social support (mean of 0.81) and freedom to make life choices (mean of 0.75) suggest that these factors play a significant role in contributing to overall well-being.

-3. **Health Metrics**:
-   - The average healthy life expectancy is about 63.40 years.
-Given the high correlation between health and happiness, this figure indicates the importance of health outcomes in overall happiness.

-#### Missing Values

-Multiple columns have missing values, notably:
-- **Healthy life expectancy** has 63 missing values,
-- **Generosity** has 81 missing values.

-The missing data could limit the depth of analysis for these attributes and may skew correlations if not appropriately addressed.

-#### Correlation Insights

-1. **Key Correlations**:
-   - There is a strong positive correlation between Life Ladder and Log GDP per capita (approximately 0.78) and social support (0.72).
-This suggests economic stability and community support are critical for enhancing happiness levels.
-   - Freedom to make life choices shows a substantial correlation (0.54) with Life Ladder, indicating that personal agency contributes significantly to perceived happiness.
-   - Conversely, perceptions of corruption negatively correlate with Life Ladder (-0.43), which may point to a decline in happiness in areas perceived as corrupt.

-2. **Affective Components**:
-   - Positive affect has a substantial correlation (0.52) with Life Ladder, whereas negative affect shows a strong negative correlation (-0.35).
-This highlights that emotional well-being significantly ties to overall life satisfaction.

-#### Outliers and Trends

-1. **Outliers**:
-   - Outliers in the context of Life Ladder could represent countries with significantly higher or lower scores than the norm.
-Identifying these outliers can provide insights into what specific policies or social conditions contributed to their happiness levels.
-   - Countries with exceptionally low or high GDP per capita should be examined to understand regional differences.
+   - Other factors related to happiness, such as "Log GDP per capita" (mean: 9.40), "Social support" (mean: 0.81), and "Healthy life expectancy at birth" (mean: 63.4 years), all contribute positively to the Life Ladder score, showing strong correlations (e.g., GDP per capita with a correlation of 0.78).

-2. **Emerging Patterns**:
+2. **Missing Data Patterns**:
-   - There may be emerging patterns related to COVID-19 and mental health that warrant further scrutiny, especially when considering the years following 2020.
+   - Several important columns like "Log GDP per capita," "Social support," and "Healthy life expectancy at birth" exhibit some missing values (28, 13, and 63 missing entries, respectively).
+Particularly concerning is the "Generosity" column, with 81 missing entries, which could bias analyses related to social behaviors and philanthropy.
+   - The presence of missing data calls for careful handling and possible imputation techniques during further analysis to maintain the integrity of insights drawn from dependent variables.

+3. **Correlation Insights**:
+   - A notable negative correlation exists between "Life Ladder" and "Perceptions of corruption" (-0.43), implying that countries with higher perceptions of corruption tend to report lower life satisfaction.
+   - Positive affect shows a significant correlation with "Life Ladder" (0.52), indicating that emotional states positively influence reported happiness levels, aligning with psychological literature.
+   - The "Freedom to make life choices" and "Social support" also demonstrate strong correlations (0.54 and 0.72, respectively), suggesting that autonomy and community connections are critical to wellbeing.

+4. **Outliers and Anomalies**:
+   - Countries with extreme scores, both high and low, should be investigated.
+For instance, countries like Argentina show a high frequency (18 entries), but the variability in their Life Ladder scores may reveal divergent regional trends or responses to political/economic challenges.
+   - Yearly trends show variance, particularly in the context of global events (such as the pandemic); further exploration is needed to identify how such external influences affect local happiness scores.

+5. **Patterns**:
+   - Countries with higher economic standings (reflected in GDP) generally display greater happiness, but significant partners like social support suggest that financial wealth alone does not guarantee happiness.
+   - The "Healthy life expectancy at birth" emerging as a strong predictor suggests that overall health statistics are crucial for understanding life quality and satisfaction.

-### Further Analyses
+### Suggested Further Analyses

+To deepen our understanding of the complexities within the data, several advanced analyses could be considered:

-1. **Clustering**:
+1. **Clustering Analysis**:
-   - Implement clustering techniques (like k-means or hierarchical clustering) to group countries based on happiness scores, GDP, social support, and health metrics.
-This could reveal natural groupings and patterns among countries, helping identify which factors are common within high- or low-happiness groups.
+   - Implementing clustering methods (like K-means or hierarchical clustering) could segment countries based on common characteristics (e.g., GDP, social support, corruption perception) and identify profiles for high liveability and happiness.
+   - This would aid policymakers in understanding patterns and potentially adopting successful strategies from similar nations.

 2. **Anomaly Detection**:
-   - Using anomaly detection algorithms would help identify countries that defy the general happiness trends based on their economic or social contexts.
-Understanding these anomalies could provide insights for policy-makers aiming to replicate successes or address significant issues.
+   - Investigate outlier scoring countries to identify what factors contribute to their anomalous Life Ladder scores, using methods like Isolation Forest or DBSCAN for detection.
+   - Understanding these outliers can guide interventions or improvements targeted at regions where happiness is significantly detached from expected economic or health-related indicators.

-3. **Longitudinal Analysis**:
+3. **Time Series Analysis**:
-   - Conducting a time series analysis to see how the trends in happiness have changed over time and correlate these changes with significant global events (e.g., economic crises, pandemics).
+   - Given the yearly data, time series analysis could be employed to identify trends and assess how happiness metrics evolve over time, especially through significant global or local events.

-### Implications for Future Decisions
+### Impact on Future Decisions

-The findings of this analysis can significantly influence policy decisions around welfare, health care, and economic strategies.
-Enhancements to social support systems and freedom of choice are likely to have a considerable impact on improving happiness standards.
-Countries may benefit from examining successful strategies employed by peers that rank higher on the Life Ladder, particularly in economic management and social cohesion.
-Furthermore, ongoing monitoring of these metrics will be essential in responding to changes and potential shifts in societal well-being, guiding interventions that promote happier, healthier populations.
+The implications of these analyses are substantial:

+- **Policy Development**: Understanding the relative importance of various factors influencing happiness can streamline resource allocation toward social support, healthcare improvements, and minimizing corruption.

+- **Healthcare Initiatives**: Increased emphasis on healthcare and improving life expectancy directly correlates with enhanced happiness indices, indicating that healthcare policy should remain a priority.

+- **Social Programs**: Given the significant impact of social support on happiness, investments in community programs to bolster social networks could yield positive outcomes in national happiness statistics.

+In conclusion, the analysis provides a multifaceted view of happiness across nations, demonstrating critical correlations and trends that shape individual well-being.
+By further investigating anomalies and employing advanced analytical techniques, stakeholders can better strategize interventions to enhance overall happiness in societies.

 ![correlation_heatmap.png](correlation_heatmap.png)
 ![Life Ladder_distribution.png](Life Ladder_distribution.png)